kyma-project/busola/docs/extensibility/resources.md

 - **group** - _[required]_ API group used for all requests.
 - **version** - _[required]_ API version used for all requests.
 - **scope** - either `namespace` or `cluster`.
 Defaults to `cluster`.
 - **path** - path fragment for this resource used in the url.
 Defaults to pluralized lowercase `kind`.
-Used mostly to provide an alternative url to avoid conflicts with other resources.
+Used to provide an alternative url to avoid conflicts with other resources.

 ### Example